 Another important consideration when deciding which varieties to grow is resistance.
 If certain insects or diseases are annual problems in your garden, you should plan to grow resistant varieties of your favorite vegetables.
 For example, if you’re plagued with late tomato blight, opt for resistant varieties like ‘Defiant’ or ‘Mountain Magic’.
 If your basil is prone to downy mildew, try ‘Amazel’, ‘Prospera’, or ‘Rutgers Devotion DMR’.

 Small space gardeners who don’t have a ‘back 40’ for their vegetable garden typically grow vegetables and herbs in small beds or containers.
+Some like the square foot gardening methods.
 Happily, plant breeders have been busy developing compact or dwarf varieties of your favourite crops.
 There are many space-saving varieties like ‘Tom Thumb’ peas, ‘Patio Snacker’ cucumber, or ‘Patio Baby’ eggplant.
 Find a detailed list of compact varieties to grow HERE.

 When it comes time to actually starting seeds indoors, pay attention to the recommendations listed on the seed packet or in the seed catalog.
 Starting seeds too early isn’t a good idea as overgrown seedlings or those producing fruits while still immature typically never live up to their production potential.
 For more advice on the pitfalls of starting seeds too early, check out this article.

 If you’re new to gardening, you’ll want to find out your average spring and fall frost dates.
+It’s a good idea to note these in your garden plan or on a calendar.
 These are your guides for timing when to seed or transplant.
 Cool season crops are generally planted a few weeks before the last spring frost and warm season crops after the last frost date has passed.
 The frost date is also important when calculating when to start seeds indoors under grow lights.
 For example, tomatoes are usually started indoors 6 to 8 weeks before the last expected spring frost.
 If you know your frost date is May 20th, you should sow your tomato seeds indoors around April 1st.